Royal Victoria Hospital, Montreal: Legacy site

 The hospital was later enlarged by the addition of new wings of the same architectural style.
 The H pavilion opened in 1905 as the nurses' residence).
 The 1920s saw the addition of the Women's and Ross Memorial pavilions.
 Another expansion was completed in the early 1950s giving the hospital its M and S pavilions; a portion of the original hospital was demolished to accomplish this.
 Lastly the C pavilion, housing the emergency room, birthing centre, and a large modern ICU opened in 1993.
 A time capsule is located in the wall facing the C pavilion's elevators on the ground floor.

 Hersey Pavilion

 The Hersey Pavilion, also known as the H Pavilion, was one of the first purpose-built nurses' residences in Canada.
 It is located on the hospital campus, and was constructed in 1905.
 It was designed by the well-known Montreal architects Edward & William Sutherland Maxwell.
-It was designated a National Historic Site of Canada in 1997 in recognition of the important role the building played in the training and professionalism of nurses in Canada.
+It was designated a National Historic Site in 1997 in recognition of the important role the building played in the training and professionalism of nurses in Canada.